taisei-project/taisei/doc/README.rst

 Taisei Project - Documentation
 ==============================

-Here's a list of all the docs we have for working with Taisei.
+Here’s a list of all the docs we have for working with Taisei.

 Gameplay & Troubleshooting
 --------------------------